visual4/iahcti/README.md

 You can get a version with support contract from visual4 GmbH

-For detailed information about this CTI integration see http://www.infoathand.de/crm-erweiterungen/
+For detailed information about this CTI integration see https://1crm-system.de/crm-erweiterungen/

-Here you will also find detailed information about the all-in-one CRM info@hand and its extensions and highlights (in German).
+Here you will also find detailed information about the all-in-one CRM solution 1CRM and its extensions and highlights (in German).